Step-by-Step Guide: Adding Emojis in Notion for Enhanced Visuals

 Method 3: Copying and Pasting Emojis

-If you prefer a quick method without shortcuts, you can copy emojis from reliable sources and paste them directly into Notion.
+If you prefer a quick method without setting up shortcuts, you can copy emojis from reliable sources and paste them directly into Notion.
+This method remains straightforward and effective.

 - On Desktop/Web version: